 Truth in Medicine is fighting the sale of mesh by greed driven pharmaceutical companies and medical device manufacturers.
-Truth in Medicine is focused on making changes to the 510(k) Premarket Notification “clearance” process at the FDA to better protect patients!
+The 510(k) Premarket Notification “clearance” process at the FDA does not adequately protect patients!
 Truth in Medicine has a presence in Washington and is determined to stop the atrocity of mesh implantation.

 Many “outpatient procedures” are life threatening!
 Are they worth risking your life?
 Do you really need surgery?
 Is your doctor implanting a medical device?
 Is your doctor really telling you everything he or she knows?